jmatthewgriffis/Space_Odyssey_2_complete/who_did_what.md

 Mauricio:
 <br>-Ported (most of the) original code from the Processing version
 <br>-Coded the enemy behavior
-<br>-Used fbo wizardry to convert enemy into frame-based animation to optimize performance (was previously drawn dynamically with processor-heavy fractals)
+<br>-Used fbo wizardry to convert enemy into frame-based animation to optimize performance (was previously drawn dynamically with processor-heavy recursion)
 <br>-Made the title screen graphic
 <br>-Made the ship graphics